Cadiz, Spain

 When we asked people about industries and career opportunities in Cadiz, they reponded:

 "Foreigners in Cadiz often find employment in the tourism industry, working in hotels, restaurants, or as tour guides.
 Many also work as English teachers in language schools or as private tutors.
 Some foreigners, particularly those from the EU, work in the healthcare sector.
 There are also opportunities in the tech industry for skilled professionals.
-Additionally, some foreigners work remotely for companies in their home countries while living in Cadiz," remarked one expat who made the move to Cadiz.
+Additionally, some foreigners work remotely for companies in their home countries while living in Cadiz," said one expat who made the move to Cadiz.

 What is life like in Cadiz?